- Treatment for erectile dysfunction with tadalafil

 Can I take tadalafil every day?

-Some people may be prescribed a lower daily dose (typically 2.5 mg or 5 mg).
-This should only be taken as directed by the prescribing clinician.
+Some people may be prescribed a lower daily dose of 2.5 mg or 5 mg.
+This should only be taken as directed by the prescribing pharmacist.

 What is the difference between tadalafil and Cialis®?

-Cialis® is a brand of tadalafil.
+Cialis® is the brand of tadalafil.
 Generic tadalafil contains the same active substance and works in the same way.

 Can I take tadalafil more than once per day?